 Character Adjective Accordion

-Expand your students’ mind and make this super cool Character Adjective Accordion Template.
+Expand your students’ minds, and make this super cool Character Adjective Accordion Template.
 Whether your students focus on adjectives to describe a character from a fairy tale, class novel, or themselves, this popular teaching resource is sure to be a hit.

 Simple, Compound, and Complex Sentences Worksheet Pack

-While I am not suggesting that worksheets are the best way to teach grammar, it’s often handy to have a few ‘filling in the blanks’ activities that help students to consolidate understanding of grammar conventions.
+While I am not suggesting that worksheets are the best way to teach grammar, it’s often handy to have a few ‘filling in the blanks’ activities that help students to consolidate their understanding of grammar conventions.
 With that in mind, we have created a Simple, Compound, and Complex Sentences Worksheet Pack to help you to teach the concept of simple, compound, and complex sentences.

 This worksheet pack includes: